WordPress/WordPress-Coding-Standards/.github/pull_request_template.md

 <!--
 ============================================================================================
-Warning: AI-generated PRs are NOT welcome and will result in a ban from this repository.
+Warning: AI-generated PRs are NOT welcome and may result in a ban from this repository.

 Please read the CONTRIBUTING guide before submitting your pull request.